 By now, you’ve finalized the design and quality tested your development and marketing strategy.
 You should feel confident in your final iteration and be ready to produce your final product.

-In this stage you should be working on:
+At this stage, you should be focused on:

 Example 1: How Figma expanded their product features